 - Isolation is for people who have the virus.
 It means keeping them separated from people who don’t have it.

-Wear a mask that covers your nose and mouth to help protect others.
+When indoors in public spaces, consider wearing a mask that covers your nose and mouth.
 Choose a mask with two or more layers of washable, breathable fabric that fits snugly against the sides of your face.

 Stay at least 6 feet (about two arm lengths) from people who don’t live with you, particularly in crowded areas.